 Address: 400 N Michigan Ave, Chicago, IL 60611

-The sunset tour is one of the most popular tourist attractions in the area, and for a good reason.
+The sunset tour is one of the most popular tourist attractions nearby and with just cause.
 You can feel like you’re drifting back in time, listening to the lake water rush beneath you while looking at the sunset on the Lake.
 This tour is a great idea for couples, families, and solo travelers who want to relax before returning from their trip to Illinois.

 Address: 600 E Grand Ave, Chicago, IL 60611

 The Navy Pier is also home to the Regional Theatre Tony Award-winning Chicago Shakespeare Theater.
-If you’re looking for one of the best areas to shop and explore the waterfront of Lake Michigan, pick up souvenirs, and shop with the family, the Navy Pier is the best place to do so.
+When searching for one of the best areas to shop and explore the waterfront of Lake Michigan, pick up souvenirs, and shop with the family, the Navy Pier is the best place to do so.

 For thrill-seekers, the Navy Pier also houses a large Centennial Wheel that is as iconic as it is exciting to ride.
 You can even book cruises and tours for the holiday, speedboat tours, and private charters at the Pier.
-Overall, this is an excellent tourist destination for picking up your favorite souvenirs and stopping for a relaxing day trip.
+This tourist destination is excellent for picking up your favorite souvenirs and stopping for a relaxing day trip.

 See Related: Hidden Gems in Old Town Chicago, Illinois